 Page yield-wise, so to speak, you’ll get about 1,100 pages with the black cartridge, while the colored ones won’t lag too much behind with about 950 pages each.
 What’s more, you can rest assured that none of the pages you print out using this cartridge will show symptoms of fading, smudging, bleeding, and other annoying occurrences connected to low-quality printer cartridges.

-When the yield is in question with these cartridges, what you will get is 480 pages with the black ink, while the multi-color one will give you only about 330 pages worth of printed paper.
-As far as the quality is concerned, you can rest assured that AISEN cartridges will give you the best possible color palette and an even and bleed-free layers of color on the paper.
+When the yield is in question with these cartridges, you will get 480 pages with the black ink, while the multi-color one will give you only about 330 pages worth of printed paper.
+As far as the quality is concerned, you can rest assured that AISEN cartridges will give you the best possible color palette and even and bleed-free layers of color on the paper.

-The colors you get in this package include one large black cartridge, and three multicolor cartridges – cyan, yellow, and magenta.
-When used together, these four cartridges will create a versatile color palette, so that you will able to print out any sheet or piece of artwork you so desire and expect the result to be a high-quality image with no fading or smudges.
+The colors you get in this package include one large black cartridge and three multicolor cartridges – cyan, yellow, and magenta.
+When used together, these four cartridges will create a versatile color palette so that you will able to print out any sheet or piece of artwork you so desire and expect the result to be a high-quality image with no fading or smudges.